• Co-creative development

 Compared with laminated sheet metal, SMC components can be manufactured very efficiently in a single operation without a complicated manual handling process.
 The design of SMC is therefore not limited in the same way as laminated sheet metal, and the powder process is a well-established and highly suitable process for mass production.
 The result is efficient manufacturing of components at low cost, which means that the price of the end product can be on par with other solutions

-Properties compared to laminated sheet metal
+Soft Magnetic Composites properties compared to laminated sheet metal in graph

 B-H curve: SMC materials are isotropic 3D core materials with a maximum relative permeability in the range 100-700, which means that the material is 100-700 times better at conducting magnetic flux than air.
 Generally speaking, this figure is lower than for laminated sheet metal, but in practice this is of minor significance since the major part of the magnetic potential drop lies across the air gap.